 Dr Rémy Davison is Jean Monnet Chair in Politics & Economics in the Department of Politics & International Relations at Monash University, and Associate Director of the Monash European and EU Centre.
+Dr. Davison is Australia’s foremost expert on the European Union.

-He graduated Combined Honours from Monash University and completed his Ph.D. at the University of Melbourne.
-He is a Global Conflict Expert for the United Nations and a member of the Council on Optimising Government Performance, an élite Round Table comprising representatives from business, government and academia.
-He is a regular commentator on ABC TV and radio, including Lateline and 7.30, Bloomberg TV, Voice of America, the 21st Century Business Herald (China’s largest-circulation business daily), Business Review Weekly, Business Spectator, The Age, The Sydney Morning Herald, The Australian, The Bulletin, The Herald-Sun, The Sunday Telegraph and The Sunday Mercury.
-He currently authors the Polynomix column for The Conversation.
+His analyses have appeared in Fortune magazine; at the London School of Economics’ IDEAS/Public Policy Group; and the Canberra Institute for Policy and Governance’s The Policy Space.
+He is a regular commentator on ABC TV and radio, including Lateline and 7.30, Bloomberg TV, Voice of America, Wired, Ozy magazine, Yahoo Finance, the 21st Century Business Herald (China’s largest-circulation business daily), Business Review Weekly, Business Spectator, The Age, The Sydney Morning Herald, The Australian, The Bulletin, The Herald-Sun, The Sunday Telegraph and The Sunday Mercury.
+He previously authored the Polynomix column for The Conversation (2012–2014).

 Dr. Davison is a member of Columbia University’s Council on European Studies (CES), the European Consortium on Political Research (ECPR) and the International Studies Association (ISA).